snrsw/khive-crystal/README.md

 # khive-crystal

-This is a repository contains the experimetns code for our paper `Algorithms for crystal structure on K-hives of type A`.
+This repository contains the experimetns code for our paper `Algorithms for crystal structure on K-hives of type A`.

 ## Overview